Mylas-World/Strawberry-SMP/README.md

 # Strawberry-SMP
-Repository for issues regarding the StrawberrySMP
+Repository for planning and issues regarding the StrawberrySMP